 As your big day approaches, what better time for everything to come together as your dream wedding comes to reality.
 Now is the perfect time to start selecting your flowers and boy are we excited!
 However, there are still a couple of things that you’ll need to consider.
-We’ve put together some of the most helpful tips to get both you and the florist ready to create stunning combos for your upcoming wedding.
+We’ve put together some of the most helpful tips for you to have the best wedding decorations melbourne and the florist ready to create stunning combos for your upcoming wedding.

 1 – Do Your Part Before Visiting The Florist